About the Studio

 2020 Surf Coast Calendar // Head Photographer for finalist calendar works.

 Surf Coast Art Space // Digital analytics and community engagement report writing, exhibition installer and front of house attendant

-*My other skills include curation, exhibition installation and scheduling of artists for various events/projects.
+*My other skills include curation/oversight of exhibition installation, business administration, community engagement, grant/exhibition application writing and organisation of artists for various events/projects.
 Please see my CV below for more info*

-My mission is to create a business which promotes independence amongst community and creative-based practitioners and supports symbiotic partnerships between creatives and organisations.
-My philosophy is that partnerships such as these should build the stable foundations needed in the sector which creates self-sustainability, allowing creatives and entrepreneurs to formulate and lead the culture of their communities.
-My aim as an independent coordinator and consultant is to deliver services that aid community and creative-based practitioners from within the digital space through to the public place and all other initiatives in between, allowing organisations and entrepreneurs in their field more time to focus on their outcomes and goals.
+My mission is to create a business which promotes independence amongst community and creative practitioners and supports symbiotic partnerships between them and organisations.
+My philosophy is that partnerships such as these should build the stable foundations needed in the sector which create self-sustainability, allowing creatives and entrepreneurs to formulate and lead the culture of their communities.
+My aim as an independent coordinator and consultant is to deliver services that aid community and creative practitioners from within the digital space through to the public place and all other initiatives in between, allowing organisations and entrepreneurs in their field more time to focus on their goals.

-Having spent some years within the community arts space, I have become a passionate advocate for youth arts and the ability of the creative arts to enhance mental and emotional wellbeing.
-In the future, I hope to expand my mission further, by combining these passions which will create and support initiatives that target these areas, whilst partnering community initiatives locally and abroad.
+Having spent some years within the community arts space, I have become a passionate advocate for the ways in which the arts and community sector supports youth and enhances mental and emotional wellbeing.
+In the future, I hope to expand my mission further, by combining these passions to create and support initiatives that target these areas, whilst partnering community initiatives locally and abroad.
 I would love to see the construction of in-person and online gathering places, where creatives and businesses can engage with experimental and innovative ideas that give back to their respective communities and nurture their diversification.